Georgia Pathways to Coverage

 When applying to Georgia Pathways, members must show that they are currently engaged in at least 80 hours per month of a qualifying activity or combination of activities.

 Members must provide one source of documentation for verification per qualifying activity reported.
-Documentation must verify hours reported for the most recent four weeks available, within the eight weeks prior to application submission date.

 Qualifying activities include: